Connect with us

 When Jordan Mailata was drafted 223rd overall in the 2018 draft, he was viewed as a long-term project.
 Mailata was a rugby player in Sydney, Australia with no real American football experience.

 Fast forward to 2022 and Mailata has already signed a lucrative $64 million extension keeping him in Philadelphia through 2025.
-The imposing Aussie has proven to be one of the best late-round steals in recent draft memory.
+The massive Aussie has proven to be one of the best late-round steals in recent draft memory.

 RELATED: The Most Inspirational Football Quotes of All-Time